VarynInc/site-monitor/README.md

 ## Configuration

-The sample `configuration-template.json` contains all available configuration options so I won't go over them all here.
+The sample `configuration-template.json` contains all available configuration options so we won't go over them all here.
 It should be self-evident but if not we will update this documentation.
 Rename/copy `configuration-template.json` to `configuration.json` and set it up for your requirements.

 You should have a database connection.
 It's not required, but saving samples to a persistent storage